adam-m-jcbs/xrb-sens-datashare/README.md

   + Actively maintains and enhances the Kepler stellar evolution code, including to facilitate this simulation suite's efforts
   + Hosted collaborative meetings at Monash
   + Provided expert consultation on Kepler, nuclear theory, nuclear data, nuclear astrophysics

+## LICENSE

+License details are pending.
+As of now, all of this is copyright JINA-CEE / MSU with all rights reserved.
+An open release is being negotiated.
+This should be considered as a read-only reference for the time-being.